golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 # gWASM

+?> Any code that can be compiled to WASM, can be distributed on Golem Network. gWASM allows you to run WebAssembly  binaries on providers’ machines by turning WASM into a container for server-side parallel computations.

+There are two flows in which one can interact with gWASM:

+##### 1. Decentralized backend for your apps

+With gWASM, it is easy to create a decentralized application supported by the gWASM backend.
+You can also integrate existing applications and services by moving computationally expensive parts to the Golem platform.
+If you want to give it a try check [how to compile gWASM application](Products/Brass-Beta/gWASM?id=how-to-compile-gwasm-application) and take a look our [sample application - g-flite](Products/Brass-Beta/gWASM?id=sample-application-g-flite) as a reference of your own app.

+##### 2. Run your code in a decentralized network

+gWASM is an easy-to-use platform for distributed and parallel computations.
+Convert your code to a WebAssembly binary and execute it in a decentralized manner - within the Golem Network.
+If you want to give it a try learn how to [Create gWASM tasks in Golem](Products/Brass-Beta/gWASM?id=creating-gwasm-tasks-in-golem)

 ?> In our gWASM integration, your data and WASM binary is transferred to the remote machine and executed.
 The target machine is secured by the in-sandbox execution.
 The binary is portable and compatible with various OS and environments since it is executed by a runtime engine rather than natively.
 The solution is designed to run large number of computations in parallel in order to profit from Golem Network capabilities.

 ---